Dosage Form: injection, solution

-Seizures have been reported to occur in patients with or without pre-existing seizure activity receiving either oral or intravenous levocarnitine.
+Neurologic Reactions: Seizures have been reported to occur in patients, with or without pre-existing seizure activity, receiving either oral or intravenous levocarnitine.
 In patients with pre-existing seizure activity, an increase in seizure frequency and/or severity has been reported.

 Levocarnitine Injection Dosage and Administration